After the Disaster: Avoiding Scams and Bad Deals

 Advance-fee Loans

 Following a disaster, you might need a quick loan to rebuild your home.
-Don’t be tempted by offers of “guaranteed” loans that require costly advance fees in order to get them.
+Don’t be tempted by offers of “guaranteed” loans that require costly advance fees to get them.
 If you use one of these companies, you may never get a loan or see your money again.
 Protect yourself.
 Deal only with licensed lenders.

 Skip to content